Postgraduate MSc/PgDip/PgCert

 Examination

-The course is delivered via a combination of lectures, tutorials, design projects, computing sessions, and laboratory demonstrations.
+The course is delivered via a combination of lectures, tutorials, and computing sessions.
 You will be encouraged to attend meetings of the professional institutions, where relevant topics are being discussed.
-Where possible, guest lectures will also be organised.
+Guest lectures will also be organised.

 School of Science, Engineering and Environment